 Figure 9.
-The four phases of emergency management, and the emergency management planning cycle.
+The four phases of emergency management and the emergency management planning cycle.

 Ideally, the CRD should have a full emergency planning cycle, whereby all plans and documentation within the CRD emergency program would be reviewed, revised, and updated every five years.
 However, lack of staff capacity has prevented this from happening.
-This review cycle should operate in tandem with, and to incorporate lessons learned from incident after action reviews and exercises.
+This review cycle should operate in tandem with, and incorporate lessons learned from, after-action reviews following incidents and exercises.

-The lack of updated planning documentation concerning in a region such as the CRD where frequent catastrophic natural disasters are taking place on a more significant and frequent basis.
+The lack of updated planning documentation is concerning in a region such as the CRD where frequent catastrophic natural disasters are taking place.
 An updated comprehensive emergency plan or strategy is required for effective emergency management within the CRD.
 It is common for jurisdictions to compile all aspects of planning and procedures into one comprehensive emergency plan, but this can result in difficulty in reference.
-Any efforts in the development of emergency plans should consider the perspective of the end-user and they should be drafted for ease of reference.
+Any efforts in the development of emergency plans should consider the perspective of the end-user and should be drafted for ease of reference.
 Indeed, many plans are drafted in order to address dynamic situations and subject-matter and may be better written as guidelines, which are less descriptive and are intended for greater flexibility and adaptability of the end-user.

-It should be recognized that the emergency planning needs of a jurisdiction may include:
+It should be recognized that the emergency planning needs of a jurisdiction may include the following:

 - Jurisdictional, governance or management plan this is the overarching plan that guides policy and concepts of operations.
-It should include the hazard, risk and vulnerability analysis and define lead and support departments and agencies for each hazard. - Departmental these plans/guidelines are often incorporated in business continuity (or continuity of operations) plans and address departmental process criticality, internal and external dependencies, contingency strategies, data and documentation retention and backup and staff succession strategies and emergency delegations of authority. - Hazard-specific or Operational often, the hazard-specific variables of impact and response requirements require operational reference.
-These may be incorporated into the broader jurisdictional plan, added as annexes or, depending on complexity, established as stand alone plans. - Functional these may best defined as guidelines and may include ESS, damage assessment, evacuation and other operationally based activities.
+It should include the HRVA and define lead and support departments and agencies for each hazard. - Departmental these plans / guidelines are often incorporated in business continuity plans (or continuity of operations) and address departmental process criticality, internal and external dependencies, contingency strategies, data and documentation retention and backup, and staff succession strategies and emergency delegations of authority. - Hazard-Specific or operational often, the hazard-specific variables of impact and response requirements require operational reference.
+These may be incorporated into the broader jurisdictional plan, added as annexes or, depending on complexity, established as stand alone plans. - Functional these may be best defined as guidelines and may include ESS, damage assessment, evacuation and other operational activities.

-The CRD Strategic plan notes that the development of an Emergency Management Plan is a high priority, ranking the development of this plan as its second strategic goal for the period from 2020-2022.
+The CRD Strategic plan notes that the development of an emergency management plan is a high priority, ranking the development of this plan as its second strategic goal for the period of 2020-2022.